Historic Dundee

 SPAB Scotland

-Members of the Society for the Protection of Ancient Buildings living and working in Scotland have their own semi-autonomous group and get all of the benefits of SPAB membership, plus a dedicated series of events, technical and recreational.
+Members of the Society for the Protection of Ancient Buildings living and working in Scotland have their own semi-autonomous group and get all of the benefits of SPAB membership, plus a dedicated series of events.

 Contact the Scotland Officer for further details.